 At The Law Offices of Doroshow, Pasquale, Krawitz & Bhaya, we want to encourage diversity in the legal industry.
 That is why we have created the DP Law Encouraging Diversity Scholarship!
 This $1,000 scholarship will be awarded to a minority law or pre-law student.
 We are passionate about promoting minority participation in the legal field.
 If you identify as a minority based on your ethnicity, race, gender, sexuality, or economic status and are interested in pursuing a career in law, you are eligible for our scholarship!
 Please share why you want to become a lawyer, what type of law you are pursuing, and what motivates you.
 We are looking forward to hearing from you!

-- The scholarship was open to any high school senior, college student or graduate student who resided in one of the 50 states or in Washington DC and who was enrolled in a two to five year post-secondary institution for the Spring 2023 semester.
+- The scholarship is open to any current high school senior, college student or graduate student who is residing in one of the 50 states or in Washington DC and who is enrolled in a two to five year post-secondary institution for the Spring 2024 semester.

 The recipient of the DP Law Encouraging Diversity Scholarship will be chosen during the month following the scholarship deadline.